Your borrowing power for a mortgage in the Netherlands in 2024

 Photo-of-couple-discussing-borrowing-power-with-mortgage-consultant-Netherlands

-In the Netherlands, mortgage interest rates are influenced by two things:
+In the Netherlands, mortgage interest rates are influenced by three things:

 • The loan-to-value ratio (LTVR) or risk category and

-• The fixation period, i.e. the length of the mortgage term
+• The fixation period, i.e. the period of time the client chooses to fix the rate

 The loan-to-value ratio (LTVR) sounds tricky, but it’s actually quite simple.